 High shipping minimums

-The company can confidently say they have passionate, dedicated employees because in 2006, Johnny’s Selected Seeds was sold to its employees through an employee stock ownership plan.
-They sell various seeds from vegetables, fruits, flowers, herbs, and organic options.
-They offer free standard shipping on orders over $200, or you can pick up at their location in Winslow, Maine, in the central part of the state.
+100 percent employee-owned, Johnny’s Selected Seeds sells various seeds from vegetables, fruits, flowers, herbs, and organic options.
+They offer free standard shipping on orders over $200, or you can pick them up at their location in Winslow, Maine, in the central part of the state.

 Johnny’s maintains an on-site seed lab that sets and maintains strong germination requirements, so you can be sure you receive seeds that are fresh, vital, and of superior quality.
 Their site is easy to shop, and they even have a Quick Order section, where you can search for products and add them to your cart.
 We love the section on their site called the Grower’s Library, where they have set out clear, accurate, timely information to excel as a grower.